-Some businesses have responded to this threat by reducing expenditure wherever possible.
+Some businesses responded to this threat by reducing expenditure wherever possible.
 The marketing budget is often one of the first to be frozen, deemed as an “unnecessary” expense in uncertain times.

-If running your business is feeling like trying to steer a rudderless ship right now, you’re not alone.
-But in these times when your production, sales, and services may be limited, content marketing can deliver ROI in any market and set your business up for better days.
+Even without direction when your production, sales, and services may be limited, content marketing can deliver ROI in any market and set your business up for better days.

 - During difficult times, all businesses should make time and space in their budget and schedule for content marketing.

 - Investing in content marketing now can win the loyalty of an audience who will become customers later.